 Create separate bugs for unrelated issues:

-If multiple issues are reported in the same bug, it can’t be closed unless all the issues are resolved.
-So, separate bugs should be created if issues are not related to each other.
+One cannot close a bug unless all the reported issues within it are resolved.
+Therefore, separate bugs should be created if the issues are not related to each other.

 Don’t use an authoritative tone: